 Faculty may either submit the online request form(s) and attach the article(s) or chapter(s), or print the PDF form(s) and return the completed form(s) to the Library Service Desk with the reserve item(s).*

 * Please keep in mind when submitting items to be placed on e-Reserve that e-Reserves are typically limited to 1 or 2 chapters from a specific book or 1 journal article from a specific journal.
-Also, if you submit a paper copy of an item, please help us process requests faster by making clean, single-sided copies with no staples.

 Please note that papers or projects authored by students may be placed on reserve only if accompanied by a Student Copyright Permission Form.